Top10VPN is editorially independent. We may earn commissions if you buy a VPN via our links.

 Yes

-The only very slight nuisance we came across was occasional image degradation during peak traffic.
+The only slight nuisance was the very occasional picture degradation during peak traffic.

 This is largely due to Surfshark’s slower connection speeds but, in all fairness, it only happened a handful of times across hundreds of streaming tests.